Kansas State Players to Watch Against Florida Atlantic - Elite Eight

 Kansas State Players to Watch

-Nowell posts a team-best 8.1 assists per game.
-He is also posting 17.2 points and 3.5 rebounds, shooting 38.7% from the floor and 35% from downtown with 2.4 made 3-pointers per game.
+Nowell is tops on the Wildcats at 8.1 assists per game, while also putting up 3.5 rebounds and 17.2 points.
+He is second in the country in assists.

-Johnson paces the Wildcats with 17.7 points per contest and 6.9 rebounds, while also putting up 2.2 assists.
+Johnson paces the Wildcats with 17.7 points per game and 6.9 rebounds, while also averaging 2.2 assists.

 Desi Sills posts 8.7 points, 3.5 rebounds and 2.2 assists per contest.
-Defensively, he puts up 0.9 steals and 0.4 blocked shots.
+Defensively, he averages 0.9 steals and 0.4 blocked shots.

-Cam Carter is posting 6.5 points, 1.5 assists and 3 rebounds per game.
+Cam Carter is averaging 6.5 points, 1.5 assists and 3 rebounds per contest.

 Kansas State Top Performers (Last 10 Games)